 Students submit creative writing pieces for evaluation on a district level.
 Three judges, provided by participating schools, evaluate each work submitted based on a rubric.
 Students are awarded based on their scores and receive evaluative comments from each judge.

-NOTE: The regional level of the Creative Writing Festival has been discontinued for the 2017-18 school year.
+NOTE: The regional level of the Creative Writing Festival has been discontinued.

 Students in Grades 4–12 from ACSI member schools may participate.
 The student participation fee per entry is $10.00.
 A school may register a maximum of four students per classroom per category.